Judit Salvadó

 Starting Point: Why we needed AI

-CONTEXT Carbs & Cals is a nutrition app that helps people, especially those managing diabetes, track their meals with visual portion guides and accurate nutritional data.
+CONTEXT Carbs & Cals is an app that helps people managing diabetes, track their meals with visual portion guides and nutritional data.

 image 3

-3 main problems Even with a database of over 270,000 foods, users were hitting friction at nearly every step.
-Through research, we identified three recurring challenges:
+3 main problems Even with a database of over 270,000 foods, users were hitting friction.
+Through research (recurrent surveys, diary studies and user interviews), we identified three main challenges:

 Logging Fatigue